-Respiratory devices and procedures (eg, endotracheal tube placement)
+Respiratory devices and procedures (eg, endotracheal tube placement—see Ventilator-Associated Pneumonia)

-Multiple substances are directly toxic to the lungs or stimulate an inflammatory response when aspirated; gastric acid is the most common such aspirated substance, but others include petroleum products (particularly of low viscosity, such as petroleum jelly) and laxative oils (such as mineral, castor, and paraffin oil), all of which cause lipoid pneumonia.
+Multiple substances are directly toxic to the lungs or stimulate an inflammatory response when aspirated; gastric acid is the most common such aspirated substance, but others include petroleum products (particularly of low viscosity, such as petroleum jelly) and laxative oils (such as mineral, castor, and paraffin oil).
+Petroleum products and laxative oils can cause lipoid pneumonia.
 Aspirated gasoline and kerosene also cause a chemical pneumonitis (see Hydrocarbon Poisoning).

 Gastric contents cause damage mainly due to gastric acid, although food and other ingested material (eg, activated charcoal as in treatment of overdose) are injurious in quantity.
 Gastric acid causes a chemical burn of the airways and lungs, leading to rapid bronchoconstriction, atelectasis, edema, and alveolar hemorrhage.
 This syndrome may resolve spontaneously, usually within a few days, or may progress to acute respiratory distress syndrome.
-Sometimes bacterial superinfection occurs.
+Bacterial superinfection occurs in about 25%.

 Healthy people commonly aspirate small amounts of oral secretions, but normal defense mechanisms usually clear the inoculum without sequelae.
 Aspiration of larger amounts, or aspiration in a patient with impaired pulmonary defenses, often causes pneumonia and/or a lung abscess.
-Elderly patients tend to aspirate because of conditions associated with aging that alter consciousness, such as sedative use and disorders (eg, neurologic disorders, weakness).
-Empyema (see Etiology) also occasionally complicates aspiration.
+Older patients tend to aspirate because of conditions associated with aging that alter consciousness (eg, sedative use) and other disorders (eg, neurologic disorders, swallowing disorders).
+Empyema (see Pleural Effusion) also occasionally complicates aspiration.

-Gram-negative enteric pathogens and oral anaerobes are the most frequent cause of aspiration pneumonia.
+Gram-negative enteric pathogens and oral anaerobes are the most frequent pathogens in aspiration pneumonia.